Sol Invictus Nemesis 400 – adventure scrambler build Ep2

 Using the paper template, transferred onto aluminium sheet, annealed and shaped into form then welded on.
 Worked a treat, the screws are a little difficult to get at, but no major issues there, the headlight will never have to be separated from the plate anyway.

-Moving to the high beam, The mini LED spotlight was marked out onto the shroud and cut out with minimal room to spare, giving a nicely form fitted cut out.
+Moving to the high beam, The mini LED spotlight was marked out onto the shroud and cut out with minimal room to spare, giving a nicely form-fitted cut out.
 Keeping this one simple, I welded a small mounting bracket on the rear of the plate that hides the bolts and secures the spotlight high beam in place.

-All that out of the way Last job on the Scrambler headlight was to finish the headlight shroud to fit in with the front forks.
+All that out of the way the last job on the Scrambler headlight was to finish the headlight shroud to fit in with the front forks.
 Using some aluminium tube, quartered lengthways I welded these on to achieve a perfect radius around the forks.
 Now the front end actually looks like someone thought about it.

 With a 35-40mm gap between fender and tyre, I cut out some 3mm stainless plate, drilled and mounted these plates to the fork.
 From here I can bend my 8mm stainless steel rod to conform to the shape of the fender and get some mounting tabs ready to weld on.